-Whilst you would be completely forgiven for thinking that one of the big names like Magdalen College or Trinity College were the first fully self-governing Colleges at Oxford University, that title is actually claimed by little old Merton College.
+Whilst you would be completely forgiven for thinking that one of the big names like Magdalen College or Trinity College was the first fully self-governing colleges at Oxford University, that title is actually claimed by little old Merton College.

 Entry: Entrance costs £3 for anyone over the age of 12.

 When it comes to the best colleges to visit in Oxford, this is one of our favourites.
 Situated near Oxford High Street, University College – or The College of the Great Hall of the University of Oxford, or Univ (we much prefer this name) – claims to be the oldest college in the university.

 It was believed to have been founded by William of Durham in 1249, although some argue that the college was actually founded in 872 by King Alfred – which is why the college arms are those of the king.

 The college’s main Quadrangle was built in the 17th Century, after the medieval buildings that previously made up the college were replaced by what still stands today.
 It features two impressive libraries and is situated in a stunning historic building.

 It was primarily a theology college until the 16th century and today boasts a wide range of courses – from psychology and biochemistry to classics and law.

 Oh, and you might just reconise some of the college’s alumni.
 Do ex-PM Clement Atlee, BBC News presenter Nick Robinson, and the legend that is Stephen Hawking all ring a bell?
 We thought so.